openscm/pymagicc/docs/file_conventions.rst

 ```---- METADATA ----```.
 The second section allows for storage of metadata, like the
 global attributes section in a netcdf file.
 This section is also ignored by MAGICC.

-The third section is a FORTRAN namelist, which stores the flags required for MAGICC to
+The third section is a Fortran namelist, which stores the flags required for MAGICC to
 be able to read the file.
 The flags must match the flags used by MAGICC internally (
 see `Namelists`_).
 In Pymagicc, these flags are written automatically, the user cannot
 write them.